-This host has 14 reviews for other properties.View Other Reviews
+This host has 15 reviews for other properties.View other reviews

 Hello, I am Rossen.

 Originally from Europe, Washington DC has been my home town for quite some time now.
-I work in research and like to make room for the things I enjoy the most in life - music, snow/skate/kiteboarding, friends, dogs, classic SAAB 900s, and the English Premiership.
-I also very much enjoy a meaningful conversation with intelligent people.
+I work in research and like to make room for the things I enjoy the most in life - music, snow/skate/kiteboarding, friends, dogs, classic SAAB 900s, and the English Premier League.
+I also very much enjoy a meaningful and interesting conversation with other humans.

 AirBnB has become a cause and a lifestyle for me both as a host and as a traveler.
 I am a big supporter of the people-powered sharing economy and I believe in folks networking to enjoy new experiences and new places while at the same feeling part of a community and avoiding generic and overpriced hotels.
 For me, hosting is traveling and making friends around the world without leaving my home, while also making my guests feel at home when they are away from home.
 I enjoy sharing and helping you have a comfortable stay and experience as many of the thrills my city has to offers as you can take : )